Audio: International Album Releases - Various Artist Compilations 1962-69

 Here Bob is represented by Freight Train Blues, Pretty Peggy-O and Corrina, Corrina, the regular album versions from Bob Dylan.
 The other artists are Pete Seeger, Orriel Smith and the Clancy Brothers with Tommy Makem.

 Thanks to Gord Pugh and Hans Seegers for information and scans.
 Thanks also to Gord Pugh for scanning the sleeve notes.
 Relating to Bob they say: "Bob Dylan is a fast-rising young man who has crossed and re-crossed the country, learning songs and writing them himself.
 Possessor of a compelling vocal style, Bob is heard to especial advantage on Freight Train Blues, Pretty Peggy-O and Corrina, Corrina."
-Confusingly, Bob is named as "Bobby" Dylan on the front cover and on the label!
+Confusingly, Bob is named as "Bobby" Dylan on the front sleeve and on the label!

 For a 1966 Zenith sponsored compilation album with a rarity, Zenith Salutes...
 The Teen Sound, see 1966.
 For a 1966 Zenith sponsored compilation album with two album tracks, Zenith Salutes...
 The Folk Singers, see below.